AmiconeM/Github-test/README.md

 # Demo

-thish is a test to get started with GitHub
+thish is a test to get started with GitHub.
+Edition1.